aiqm/torchani/torchani/extension/README.md

 # CUAEV
 CUDA Extension for AEV calculation.
-Performance improvement is expected to be ~6X for AEV computation and ~2X for overall training workflow.
+Performance improvement is expected to be ~3X for AEV computation and ~1.5X for overall training workflow.

 ## Install
-In most cases, if gcc and cuda environment are well configured, runing the following command at `torchani/extension` directory will install the cuaev package.
+In most cases, if `gcc` and `cuda` environment are well configured, runing the following command at `torchani/extension` directory will install the cuaev package.
 ```bash
 pip install -e .
 ```